Breakthrough for EndoBarrier and diabetes clinical trials

-With a whole body of diabetes research dating back to the start of the last century, it’s easy to wonder: why is EndoBarrier “groundbreaking?”
-The fact is that EndoBarrier is being championed for its simplicity amongst studies of genetic mutations and chemical or hormonal intervention.
+With a whole body of clinical research dating back to the start of the last century, it’s easy to wonder: why is EndoBarrier “groundbreaking?”
+The fact is that EndoBarrier is being championed for its simplicity amongst clinical studies of genetic mutations and chemical or hormonal intervention.
 Unlike Humulin or Pramlintide, EndoBarrier may produce results that could see not only control of this form of diabetic condition but a solution to tackling it in the future.

-However, these kinds of results only come by extensive research and human trials.
+However, these kinds of results only come by extensive clinical research and human clinical trials.
 In order to get FDA approval, GI Systems must be sure to learn from previous, industry-made mistakes.
 It’s crucial that the company avoid the issues of early research into Metformin, which as a result took 70 years to develop a safe, working product.
 Similarly, vTv’s Azeliragon drug found positive effects among Alzheimer’s patients with type 2 diabetes but was unfortunately denied FDA approval over failing to meet the study’s pre-arranged outcomes.
 Ultimately, GI Systems needs to focus on balancing their ideal dreams of a miracle cure with the reality of objective (and sometimes limiting) industry-standards.
-Regardless of positive results, a well-organized study with achievable goals will only add to the library of knowledge on diabetes being documented and studied all around the world.
+Regardless of positive results, a well-organised study with achievable goals will only add to the library of knowledge on diabetes being documented and studied all around the world.

-While the induction of patients into a clinical trial is always positive news, it’s evident that this is only the beginning for GI Systems and EndoBarrier.
+While the induction of patients into clinical trials is always positive news, it’s evident that this is only the beginning for GI Systems and EndoBarrier.
 Yet, with structured and ethical practice, this study may produce results that could alter our understanding of diabetes and its related conditions; and, while it’s no miracle, it is definitely something groundbreaking to get excited about.